 4 PRISM FRAMEWORK

 PRISM framework enables automated deployment, execution, and performance collection of containerized cluster operation.
 Researchers capture stages of the experimental lifecycle as containers encapsulating components and configuration enabling deployment and sharing of bespoke scheduling systems as well as trace parsing and transformation.
 In doing so, configuration and algorithms can be deployed as modules.
 Furthermore, modules can be shared, reducing complexity associated with reproduction of experimental clusters and trace execution.
 PRISM also allows for injection of resource (CPU, disk, memory and network) utilization enabling cluster preloading.
-This allows researchers to submit identical workload patterns into a containerized cluster using different resource management frameworks (YARN, Kubernetes) under various levels of contention to study changes in cluster performance.
+Thus researchers are able to submit identical workload patterns into a containerized cluster using different resource management frameworks (YARN, Kubernetes) under various levels of contention to study changes in cluster performance.
 Moreover, the system automatically extracts data parameters of interest spanning both software and hardware components into a data repository for ready analysis.

 4.1 Design